Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 sysfs: wwan_antenna_type

-On some newer Thinkpads we need to set SAR value based on the antenna type.
-This interface will be used by userspace to get the antenna type and set the corresponding SAR value, as is required for FCC certification.
+On some newer Thinkpads we need to set SAR value based on the woke antenna type.
+This interface will be used by userspace to get the woke antenna type and set the woke corresponding SAR value, as is required for FCC certification.

 The available commands are::